awslabs/aws-sdk-swift/reference/0.x/AWSWellArchitected/WellArchitectedClient.md

 ### `createWorkload(input:completion:)`

 Create a new workload.
 The owner of a workload can share the workload with other AWS accounts and IAM users in the same AWS Region.
 Only the owner of a workload can delete it.
-For more information, see <a href="https:​//docs.aws.amazon.com/wellarchitected/latest/userguide/define-workload.html">Defining a Workload in the
-AWS Well-Architected Tool User Guide.
+For more information, see [Defining a Workload](https://docs.aws.amazon.com/wellarchitected/latest/userguide/define-workload.html) in the AWS Well-Architected Tool User Guide.

 ``` swift
 public func createWorkload(input: CreateWorkloadInput, completion: @escaping (ClientRuntime.SdkResult<CreateWorkloadOutputResponse, CreateWorkloadOutputError>) -> Void)